hotosm/drone-tm/docs/decisions/0002-flightplan-upload.md

 - The format used for waypoint missions inside the apps could also change, e.g. Litchi CSV format could change, breaking our integration temporarily.

+Variants:

+- Try to do this without collaborating with the app developers.
+Simply download or purchase the app, then integrate with it using their documentation.
-**A second approach to this could be attempting to partner with an organization such as Litchi, for better assurance of long term support and collaboration (perhaps also reduced license fees?)**
+- Alternatively, we could try to partner with for exaple Litchi, for better assurance of long term support and collaboration (perhaps also reduced license fees for advocating their use / bulk buy?).

 ### 3. Using Official Flight Apps

 **Approach**: use workarounds to import flightplans into official apps, while not officially supported.
+As of 2025-07-31, this is the primary mode available in DroneTM.

 > Note, the key thing here is that we use **official** apps for manufacturers, which are generally more locked down.